Challenges for Reinforcement Learning in Quantum Circuit Design: Implementation

-\paragraph{\textbf{Baselines}} To provide a varietal set of state-of-the-art model-free baselines, we decided for A2C \cite{mnih2016asynchronous}, PPO \cite{schulman2017proximal}, TD3 \cite{dankwa2019twin}, and SAC \cite{haarnoja2018soft}.
-A discretization of the proposed action space (especially the parameterization) would require $3*\eta^2*\varrho$ dimensions, with a resolution $\varrho=4$, resulting in over 100 dimensions of actions only for a 3-qubit challenge.
-We therefore omitted DQN baselines, only supporting discrete action spaces.
+To provide a diverse set of state-of-the-art model-free baselines, we decided for A2C \cite{mnih2016asynchronous}, PPO \cite{schulman2017proximal}, TD3 \cite{dankwa2019twin}, and SAC \cite{haarnoja2018soft}.
+A discretization of the proposed action space (especially the parameterization) would require $3\cdot\eta^2\cdot\varrho$ dimensions, with a resolution $\varrho=4$, resulting in more than 100 dimensions of actions only for a 3-qubit circuit.
+We, therefore, omitted DQN baselines, which only support discrete action spaces.
 All baselines are implemented extending \citet{stable-baselines3} and use the default hyperparameters suggested in their corresponding publication.
-All polices are trained for 1M time steps.
+All policies are trained for 1M time steps.
 Additionally, we provide a \textit{Random} baseline averaged over 100 episodes of randomly chosen actions.
-For significance, all results are averaged over eight random seeds, reporting both the mean and the 95\% confidence interaval.
+To reflect alternative state-of-the-art approaches for automated quantum circuit design, we furthermore provide results from a genetic algorithm (\textit{GA}).
+The approach is implemented according to \citet{sunkel2023ga4qco}, with 20 individuals optimized for 50 epochs, using the cost-adjusted objectives previously defined to evaluate their fitness.
+Furthermore, note that we chose the maximum depth $\delta$ for all non-random tasks such that an optimal handcrafted solution would require only a third of the available depth using all available qubits, which indirectly serves as an additional human baseline.
+For significance, all results are averaged over eight random seeds, reporting both the mean and the 95\% confidence interval.